Ontario Highway 2: Route description

 prior to becoming a temporary part of Highway 401 in 1952—and ends at the westbound Highway 401 offramp (Exit 648).
-The roadway continues as Leeds and Grenville County Road 2 both east and west of the highway.
+The roadway continues as Leeds and Grenville County Road 2 both east and west of the remaining highway segment.

 Before 1997

 Before being mostly-decommissioned as a provincial highway in the mid-1990s, Highway 2 was a continuous route from Highway 3 in Windsor to the Quebec border.

 Prior to the arrival of Highway 401 in the 1950s and early 1960s, Highway 2 was the primary east–west route across the southern portion of Ontario.